DataCanvasIO/expretau/README.md

 ## Nested Context

-In a JSON Schema definition, objects and arrays can be nested into each other, for example
+In a JSON Schema definition, objects and arrays can be nested into each other, for example,

 ```yaml
 type: object